Rush (video game series): San Francisco Rush 2049

 San Francisco Rush 2049 was released in arcades in 1999.
 It features 4 all-new tracks as well as a returning track, Alcatraz, re-invented for the future.
 Unlike Rush 2, Rush 2049 does not carry over cars from the previous game.
 Except for two returning cars, all cars in this game are new.
 Also new is Rush 2049 uses coins, which replace keys when unlocking new cars.
 Two rarer versions of Rush 2049 exist: SF Rush 2049 TE and SF Rush 2049 SE, which stand for "Tournament Edition" and "Special Edition", respectively.
 These games featured 2 additional tracks and a number of additional cars, as well as bug fixes (mostly to eliminate certain dubious racing practices).
 The SE version was produced by Betson Enterprises and released in 2003.

 San Francisco Rush 2049 (home version)

 The home version of San Francisco Rush 2049 was released in 2000 for the Dreamcast and Nintendo 64 with major changes.
 The Alcatraz track from the arcade version was removed to make way for improvements of stunt mode.
 New modes introduced are multiplayer battle mode and special obstacle course.
 The game includes the 2 race tracks from "Tournament Edition", 4 stunt arenas, and 8 battle venues.
 A new feature for cars is the wings, a trademark feature that gives the player axial control over their car and a slightly more gradual descent while airborne.

-The Dreamcast version of the game was also included in the Midway Arcade Treasures 3 collection for the Playstation 2, Xbox, and Gamecube.
+The Dreamcast version of the game was also included in the Midway Arcade Treasures 3 collection for the PlayStation 2, Xbox, and GameCube.

 L.A.
 Rush

 L.A.
-Rush is the fourth and final game in the Rush series, featuring an open-world design and licensed vehicles.
+Rush is the fourth and final game in the Rush series, released in 2005 and featuring an open-world design and licensed vehicles.